matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * Removing the `hashes` entry on the EncryptedFile description means that an attacker who controls the key & IV of the original file transfer could strategically substitute the file contents.
 This could be desirable for CDGs wishing to switch a file for a sanitised version without breaking the Matrix event hashes.
-For other scenarios it could be undesirable.
-An alternative might be for the sender to keep sending new hashes in related matrix events as the stream uploads, but it's unclear if this is worth it.
+For other scenarios it could be undesirable - for instance, a malicious server could serve different file contents to other users or servers to evade moderation.
+An alternative might be for the sender to keep sending new hashes in related matrix events as the stream uploads (but it's unclear if this is worth it, relative to MSC3888)

 ## Conclusion